mjc180501/DigitalNametag/README.md

 # DigitalNametag
-Digital nametag with battery power, esp32 and OLED screen that will include a qr code to my LinkedIn and a screen where I can display my name.
+Digital nametag with battery power, arduino and MAX7219 screen that will include a qr code to my LinkedIn and a screen where I can display my name.
 I made the project because I think it will help me stand out in conferences and job interviews.

 3D Model: